richard-vh/iceberg-cdw-hol/content/README.md

 !!! note
-    By default, when creating an Iceberg table, it will be a **Copy-on-Write (COW)** table.
+    By default, when creating an Iceberg table, it will be a **Merge-on-Write (MOR)** table.
 You can explicitly specify the table type as Copy-on-Write (COW) or Merge-on-Write (MOR) using table properties.

 ### Table Creation Example